Titanic in popular culture: Songs

 British songwriters commemorated the disaster with appeals to religious, chauvinistic and heroic sentiments.
 Songs were published with titles such as "Stand to Your Post (Women and Children First!)" and "Be British (Dedicated to the Gallant Crew of the Titanic)", the latter referring to the mythical last words of Captain Smith.
 "The Ship That Will Never Return" by F. V. St Clair proclaimed: "The women and children the first for the boats –!
 And sailors knew how to obey," while "Be British" urged listeners to remember the plight of the survivors and donate to the charitable funds set up to assist them: "Show that you are willing! with a penny or a shilling! for those they've left behind."

+Polish rock band Lady Pank released the song Zostawcie titanica (Leave the Titanic alone) in 1988 as part of their hit album Tacy sami.

+In May 2025, American singer and actress Dove Cameron released the song "French Girls".
+The chorus references Rose's infamous line, "draw me like one of your French girls".
+However, she acknowledged that the general public quoted the line as "paint me like one of your French girls", and feeling that it sounded better than "draw", she used creative licence to change the wording.